selkies-project/selkies-gstreamer/docs/firewall.md

 ### Deploy coTURN With Kubernetes

-Before you read, [STUNner](https://github.com/l7mp/stunner) is a pretty good method to deploy a TURN or STUN server on Kubernetes if you are able to use Helm.
+Before you continue, [STUNner](https://github.com/l7mp/stunner) is a pretty good method to deploy a TURN or STUN server on Kubernetes if you are able to use Helm.

 You are recommended to use a `ConfigMap` for creating the configuration file for coTURN.

-Consult the [coTURN documentation](https://github.com/coturn/coturn/blob/master/README.turnserver) and [Example Configuration](https://github.com/coturn/coturn/blob/master/examples/etc/turnserver.conf) for specific usage directions.
+Consult the [coTURN Documentation](https://github.com/coturn/coturn/blob/master/README.turnserver) and [Example Configuration](https://github.com/coturn/coturn/blob/master/examples/etc/turnserver.conf) for specific usage directions.

 Other instructions for the configuration are same as the [Standalone Deployment](#coturn).